pallupz/covid-vaccine-booking/README.md

 This very basic CLI based script can be used to automate covid vaccination slot booking on Co-WIN Platform.

 ### Update:
-- There won't be anymore commits to this repo for a while.
+- We are getting all kinds of attention now - which I don't want to handle.
+So there won't be anymore commits to this repo for a while.
 - To enter the captcha, you may have to close the image first.
 It is synchronous now.

 ### Important: